NOTICE | On 3/31/25, Amazon Aurora Serverless v1 will no longer be supported. Learn how to upgrade to Aurora Serverless v2. >>

 Yes, you can manage and automate the configuration and deployment of resources needed for an Aurora zero-ETL integration with Amazon Redshift using AWS CloudFormation.
 For more information, visit CloudFormation templates with the zero-ETL integration.

-Amazon DevOps Guru for RDS is a new ML-powered capability for Amazon RDS (which includes Amazon Aurora) that is designed to automatically detect and diagnose database performance and operational issues, enabling you to resolve issues in minutes rather than days.
+Amazon DevOps Guru for RDS is a ML-powered capability for Amazon RDS (which includes Amazon Aurora) that is designed to automatically detect and diagnose database performance and operational issues, enabling you to resolve issues in minutes rather than days.

 Amazon DevOps Guru for RDS is a feature of Amazon DevOps Guru, which is designed to detect operational and performance issues for all Amazon RDS engines and dozens of other resource types.
 DevOps Guru for RDS expands the capabilities of DevOps Guru to detect, diagnose, and remediate a wide variety of database-related issues in Amazon RDS (e.g. resource over-utilization, and misbehavior of certain SQL queries).